 Amounts in the financial statements are presented in Rupees crore, except for per share data and as otherwise stated.
-Certain amounts do not appear due to rounding off, and are detailed in note 24.3.
-All exact amounts are stated with the suffix "/-".
+Certain amounts that are required to be disclosed and do not appear due to rounding off are detailed in note 24.3.All exact amounts are stated with the suffix "/-".
 One crore equals 10 million.